-\textbf{Highlights} \begin{itemize} \item B\'ezier extraction based IGA approach is successfully implemented for the nonlinear static and dynamic analyses of the FG plate reinforced by GPLs and integrated with piezoelectric layers. \item The combination of two porosity distribution types and three GPL dispersion patterns along the thickness direction of the FG plate is presented. \item The influences of the porosity coefficients, weight fractions of GPLs and the external electrical voltage are investigated. \item A constant displacement and velocity feedback control approaches are adopted to active control the responses of the plate structures with piezoelectric sensors and actuators. \item Numerical results demonstrate the efficiency and reliability of the proposed approach. \end{itemize}
+\textbf{Highlights} \begin{itemize} \item B\'ezier extraction based IGA is successfully implemented for geometrically nonlinear static and dynamic analyses of smart FG plate structure. \item Two porosity distributions and three GPL dispersion patterns along the thickness direction is examined. \item Influence of porosity coefficient, weight fraction of GPLs and external electrical voltage are investigated. \item Active control of nonlinear dynamic responses via sensor and actuator layers is shown. \item The best reinforcement performance of piezoelectric FG porous plate structures is explored. \end{itemize}